-Why are so many kids obese, stressed and indifferent?
+Why are so many individuals obese, stressed, and indifferent?

-Our kids are out of shape, tuned out and stressed out, because they’re missing something essential to their health and development: connection to the natural world.
+We are are out of shape, tuned out and stressed out, because we’re missing something essential to their health and development: connection to the natural world.

 Nature provides benefits to our mental health and our physical health

 Nature is good for us and has both long and short term mental and physical health benefits.

 Nature calms and heals the human body and mind

 - City dwellers are more likely to suffer from mood and anxiety disorders as well as schizophrenia than those living in more rural environments